muhmi/c64-anim-tool/README.md

                         Per for delta packer mode --init-color-between-anims INIT_COLOR_BETWEEN_ANIMS
-                        Write color memory to background color between different animation source files
+                        Write color memory to background color between different animation source files --color-animation COLOR_ANIMATION
+                        Generate code to animate color data based on first frame of this .c file --color-animation-palette COLOR_ANIMATION_PALETTE
+                        Read color palette from a file for the color animation (if a file is given its assumed to be an image with first row being the palette)
 ```

 ### Generate .prg from GIF animation